Who We Are

 Mission Statement

-The Earlham Church of Christ exists to connect people to Jesus, by equipping disciples, to love and serve people in their community, all to reach the world.
+The Earlham Church of Christ exists to connect people to Jesus, by developing and equipping disciples, to love and serve people in their community, all to reach the world.

 Our Vision